mighty-gerbils/gerbil/README.md

 - The [Gerbil Standard Library](https://cons.io/stdlib/) is the documentation for the Gerbil standard library.

-The documentation is rendered online at [cons.io](https://cons.io).
+The documentation is automatically rendered online at [cons.io](https://cons.io).
 You can render it locally by running `doc/build.sh`, which will leave the html output in `doc/.vuepress/dist`; the script uses vuepress and requires npm to be installed.